 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 The noise level in the work environment is usually moderate to high.
-Duties and responsibilities are usually conducted in Warehouse conditions.
-However, position will travel to Goodwill locations that may vary in environmental conditions.
-Employee may travel approximately 10% of the time.
+Duties and responsibilities are usually conducted in retail or warehouse conditions.
+Employee will travel to and from local Goodwill Retail Stores where environmental conditions may vary.
+Employee may travel up to 90% of the time.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Lifting and Carrying, raising objects weighting up to 20 pounds constantly, up 30 pounds frequently, and up to 30+ pounds occasionally to raise objects from a lower to a higher position or moving objects horizontally from position-to- position requiring the substantial use of the upper extremities and back muscles.
-Pushing and pulling in a sustained motion exerting 20 pounds of force constantly, 40 pounds of force frequently, and 75 pounds of force occasionally.
+Physical – Heavy Work: Lifting and Carrying objects weighing 10 and up to 20 pounds constantly, 20 pounds frequently, and 40 pounds occasionally to raise objects from a lower to a higher position or moving objects horizontally from position-to- position requiring the substantial use of the upper extremities and back muscles.
 Talking: Expressing or exchanging ideas by means of the spoken word.
 Those activities in which they must convey detailed or important spoken instructions to other workers accurately, loudly, or quickly.
 Hearing: Perceiving the nature of sounds at normal speaking levels with or without correction.
 Ability to receive detailed information through oral communication, and make fine discriminations in sound.
 Sitting: Sitting in one location for an extended period of time is not required.
 Standing: Standing in one location for an extended period of time.
 Walking: Moving about on foot to accomplish tasks, particularly for long distances or moving from one work site to another.
 Reaching: Extending hand(s) and arm(s) in any direction.
 Fingering: Picking, pinching, or otherwise working, primarily with fingers rather than with the whole hand or arm as in handling.
 Grasping: Applying pressure to an object with the fingers and palm.
 Feeling: Perceiving attributes of objects, such as size, shape, temperature or texture by touching with skin, particularly that of fingertips.
 Repetitive Motions: Uninterrupted repetitions of the wrists, hands, fingers, elbows, or shoulders.
 Stooping: Bending body downward and forward by bending spine at the waist using the lower extremities and back muscles.
 Kneeling: Bending legs at knee to come to a rest on knee or knees.
 Crouching: Bending the body downward and forward by bending leg and spine.
-Visual: The worker is required to have visual acuity to work around forklifts, compactors, balers, etc.
+Visual: The worker is required to have visual acuity to operate forklifts, compactors, balers, etc.